celestiaorg/docs/docs/developers/celestia-app-vesting.md

 <!-- markdownlint-disable MD013 -->

-In this guide, we will learn how to create a vesting account using celestia-appd for both a local devnet and on Mocha testnet.
+In this guide, we will learn how to create a vesting account using celestia-app for both a local devnet and on Mocha testnet.

 ## Local devnet